What to do if you are in crisis

 Contact Common Ground at 800-231-1127.

-If you are feeling suicidal, like you are an imminent threat to yourself, or homicidal, and thinking you might hurt another person, go directly to the ER.
+If you are feeling suicidal, like you are an imminent threat to yourself, or homicidal, thinking you might hurt another person, go directly to the ER.
 They'll provide a social worker for you to talk to.
-The physician in charge may or may not try to contact me to get my opinion on what might be the best option for you, whether inpatient or outpatient services.
+If you are a current client, the physician in charge may or may not try to contact me to get my opinion on what might be the best treatment option for you, whether inpatient or outpatient services, or something in-between.

 Please know that just because you may be feeling really upset and I am not available, it doesn't mean you have no one qualified to help you.
-Trained professionals are available, 24/7, in all of these ways to listen, provide support, and help you get into a better place.
+Trained professionals are available, some of them 24/7, to listen, provide support, and help you get into a better place.